openzipkin/zipkin/.github/ISSUE_TEMPLATE/bug.md

 Steps to reproduce the behavior:

 ## Expected Behaviour
-Suggest what you think correct should be.
+Suggest what you think correct behaviour should be.
 Note, it may be solved differently depending on the problem.